FoRTE-Research/FoRTE-FuzzBench/readme.md

 ```

 ## COLLECTING BENCHMARKS
-We also provide the script `collectAll.py` to copy all compiled benchmarks to the current directory and append them with a user-specific postfix:
+We also provide the script `collectAll.py` to copy all compiled benchmark binaries to the current directory and append them with a use-specific (as specified on the command line) postfix:

 You must supply the path to your local copy of the `FoRTE-FuzzBench` repository in the parameter `basePath`:
 ```